python/cpython/Doc/c-api/typeobj.rst

    **Default:**

    This slot has no default.
-If this field is NULL, :const:`Py_TPFLAGS_HAVE_GC` is used as the functional equivalent.
+If this field is *NULL*, :const:`Py_TPFLAGS_HAVE_GC` is used as the functional equivalent.